 PIM systems are optimised for omni-channel selling.
 Therefore, in the process of distributing data across multiple sales channels, data integrity is kept intact, with no information lost or corrupted.

 Spreadsheets are incapable of supporting decision making in real-time due to the data being outdated and inaccurate.
 It is time-consuming to gather the most up-to-date information from multiple users and summarise the information.

 Spreadsheets provide raw data all at once.
 Thus, it’s challenging to interpret what data is essential and what is not.
 Perhaps the only option in a spreadsheet is pressing the “sort” button which doesn’t always help find what you’re looking for.
 With other existing systems, prioritising data through visualisation tools can be possible.
 These tools can highlight the critical aspects of a data set or results, unlike spreadsheets.

 Spreadsheets are not designed to keep historical data.
 Often during the action of reducing their size to keep them more manageable, historical data may be deleted.
 Even if different versions are retained, it is very hard for decision-makers to compare files and spot trends within their data.

 Product Information Management systems are built to accommodate data analysis.
-With all information stored in one place, organisations can read consumer trends and make quality business decisions.
-The right dashboard software will provide you with the chart framework to build from while giving you plenty of opportunities to customise.
+With all information stored in one place, organizations can read consumer trends and make quality business decisions.
+The right dashboard software will provide you with the chart framework to build from while giving you plenty of opportunities to customize.